CommunityToolkit/MVVM-Samples/docs/mvvm/Messenger.md

 Messenger.Default.Send(new LoggedInUserChangedMessage(user));
 ```

+Let's imagine this message type being used in a simple messaging application, which displays a header with the user name and profile image of the currently logged user, a panel with a list of conversations, and another panel with messages from the current conversation, if one is selected.
+Let's say these three sections are supported by the `HeaderViewModel`, `ConversationsListViewModel` and `ConversationViewModel` types respectively.
+In this scenario, the `LoggedInUserChangedMessage` message might be sent by the `HeaderViewModel` after a login operation has completed, and both those other viewmodels might register handlers for it.
+For instance, `ConversationsListViewModel` will load the list of conversations for the new user, and `ConversationViewModel` will just close the current conversation, if one is present.

 The `Messenger` class takes care of delivering messages to all the registered recipients.
 Note that a recipient can subscribe to messages of a specific type.
 Note that inherited message types are not registered in the default `Messenger` implementation.

 In order to avoid memory leaks, remember to unregister recipients when you don't need them anymore.
 You can unregister either by message type, by registration token, or by recipient: